ben854719/Tranquille-Garden-Text-Application/README.md

 ## API Credentials:

-- Register and obtain your Gemini API key from Google AI Studio
+- Register and obtain your Gemini API key from Google AI Studio.
-- Store the key in .env file
+- Store the key in .env file.

 ## LangGraph Flow Setup:

-- Define a multi-step processing graph for translation and reporting
+- Define a multi-step processing graph for translation and reporting.

  ## Configure nodes: